hecanjog/pdintro/source/first.rst

  - How does each kind of information behave?
  - How do I convert one kind of information into another kind?

-I'll try to provide the tools to discover the answers to these questions when they pop up in unfamiliar places.
+The next sections cover some of these cases, but also try to provide the tools to help you discover the answers to these questions on your own when they pop up in unfamiliar places.

 Objects and Abstractions
 ========================